 Google Analytics is one of the best FREE tools for your website.
 It tracks a huge amount of gold dust data that is invaluable for your site and marketing strategy.
-Here at Rice it’s one of our favourite tools, and a tool that you should be using whether your site is e-commerce, knowledge based or service driven.
+Here at Ricemedia, it’s one of our favourite tools, and a tool that you should be using whether your site is e-commerce, knowledge-based or service driven as there are plenty of Google Analytics Features that you can use from the get-go.
 You can create a free account with Google and get yourself up and running within minutes.
 So if you don’t already use Google Analytics, then I strongly suggest that you get started.

 Understanding Each Channel or Source of Traffic